Communio-Templorum/bylaws/Articles-of-Incorporation.md

 ## 4. Board of Directors

-1. The business affairs of the Corporation shall be managed by its Board of Directors.
-The Board of Directors shall have control of and be responsible for the management of the affairs and property of the Corporation.
+1. The Board of Directors shall have control of and be responsible for the management of the affairs and property of the Corporation.

 1. Only Active Members of the Corporation may serve on the Board of Directors.